Technologies, prostheses and even a robot: Russian company "Modesta" showcases its developments in the field of prosthetics

 We are for grip efficiency.
 At first we made five-fingered prostheses, but when we started installing them, we noticed that there was no grip efficiency.
 Therefore, we went in the direction of prostheses that do not look like a human hand.

-The bright appearance of the prostheses is the responsibility of designer Ilya, who previously collaborated with AvtoVAZ.
-"Modesta" prostheses are predominantly traction-type, working through mechanics — an elbow brace or shoulder cuff.
+The designer Ilya, who previously collaborated with AvtoVAZ, is responsible for the bright appearance of the prostheses.
+"Modesta" prostheses are mainly traction type, working due to mechanics — elbow brace or shoulder cuff.

-"Modesta" pays special attention to ease of use and involving the user in the process of learning how to work with the prosthesis.
+"Modesta" pays special attention to ease of use and user involvement in the process of learning how to work with the prosthesis.
 For this purpose, a Bluetooth module has been developed, integrated with a mobile application that tracks the number of hours of prosthesis use per day using an accelerometer and gyroscope.
-The company is introducing elements of gamification: users will be able to "earn" virtual coins for actively using the prosthesis and exchange them for various accessories or even replace the wearable prosthesis altogether.
+The company is introducing elements of gamification: users will be able to "earn" virtual coins for actively using the prosthesis and exchange them for various accessories or even replace the wearable prosthesis.

-Due to which you can, for example, change the pads, change the limb: claws, fingers, branches.
+Due to which it is possible, for example, to change the overlays, change the limb: claws, fingers, branches.
 You can call them differently.
 Make some improvement.
-But this is still in the demo version, it is only planned to be tested.
+But this is still in demo version, it is only planned to test.

 In addition, "Modesta" presented a robot capable of performing auxiliary functions, such as delivering food or accompanying patients to procedures.
 The development began with a request from the Elizaveta Center, where there is a shortage of low-skilled personnel.
 The robot can communicate, answer questions and display information on the screen.
 The robot is equipped with two grippers: a model with an opening width of 80 mm for the right hand and a gripper with an opening width of 110 mm for the left.
 The compression force is 207 newtons (about 20 kg), which exceeds similar solutions from other companies.